flowx-ai/docs-flowx/versioned_docs/version-2.14.0/building-blocks/node/user-task-node/user-task-node.md

 3. **ProgressUpdateDto** will trigger the **SDK** to search for the UI element having the same **nodeId** with the one from the web socket progress event

-4. Additionally it will ask for data and actions that are required for this component via a **GET request** `{{processUrl}}/api/process/db573705-71dd-4216-9d94-5ba2fb36ff2a/data/42062`
+4. Additionally, it will ask for data and actions that are required for this component via a **GET request** `{{processUrl}}/api/process/db573705-71dd-4216-9d94-5ba2fb36ff2a/data/42062`

 ## Values